omahacodeschool/web-ajax-api__starter/README.md

 Alter the HTML as needed to make it easier for you to select elements in the DOM.

+**Note:** You will need to be running a local server for the AJAX call to work.
+You could put together a quick Sinatra application, but I suggest just running `php -S localhost:8080` from your project's root folder.
+That'll enable you to visit <http://localhost:8080> and <http://localhost:8080/api>, which is enough for this assignment.

 ## Learning Outcomes

 - Practice using AJAX to receive complex JSON responses